gyulanemeth/bluefox.email/docs/integrations/zapier.md

 ### Subscribe Contact to List and Unsubscribe Contact from List

 In these actions, you will be asked to provide the contact email and select the subscription list.
-You can also pass your contact properties here.
+In case of subscription, you can also pass your contact properties here.
 ![screenshot of bluefox email subscribe contact to list action in zapier](./zapier-subscribe-contact-to-list-action.webp)

 ### Pause Subscription